Embedding-based Music Emotion Recognition Using Composite Loss: Abstract

 \section{Abstract}

-Most music emotion recognition approaches use one-way classification or regression that estimates a general emotion from a distribution of music samples, but without considering emotional variations (e.g., happiness can be further categorised into much, moderate or little happiness).
-We propose a cross-modal music emotion recognition approach that associates music samples with emotions in a common space by considering both of their general and specific characteristics.
+Most music emotion recognition approaches perform classification or regression that estimates a general emotional category from a distribution of music samples, but without considering emotional variations (e.g., happiness can be further categorised into much, moderate or little happiness).
+We propose an embedding-based music emotion recognition approach that associates music samples with emotions in a common embedding space by considering both general emotional categories and fine-grained discrimination within each category.
 Since the association of music samples with emotions is uncertain due to subjective human perceptions, we compute composite loss-based embeddings obtained to maximise two statistical characteristics, one being the correlation between music samples and emotions based on canonical correlation analysis, and the other being a probabilistic similarity between a music sample and an emotion with KL-divergence.
-Experiments on two benchmark datasets demonstrate the superiority of our approach over one-way baselines.
-In addition, detailed analysis show that our approach can accomplish robust cross-modal music emotion recognition that not only identifies music samples matching with a specific emotion but also detects emotions expressed in a certain music sample.
+The experiments on two benchmark datasets demonstrate the effectiveness of our embedding-based approach, the composite loss and learned acoustic features.
+In addition, detailed analysis shows that our approach can accomplish robust bidirectional music emotion recognition that not only identifies music samples matching with a specific emotion but also detects emotions expressed in a certain music sample.